blasks/barnacle/README.md

 pip install barnacle
 ```

 Using Barnacle usually requires interacting with additional libraries.
 We recommend using virtual environments to manage this library ecosystem.
 In particular, we used [Poetry](https://python-poetry.org/) environments while developing Barnacle.
-You can replicate the Barnacle development using the [`pyproject.toml`](https://github.com/blasks/barnacle/blob/main/pyproject.toml) file published in this repository.
+You can replicate the Barnacle development environment using the [`pyproject.toml`](https://github.com/blasks/barnacle/blob/main/pyproject.toml) file published in this repository.
 If you have Poetry downloaded, running

 ```
 poetry install